-What Happens in Alcohol Rehab
+What Is Alcohol Rehab Like?

 Alcohol rehab is a crucial step for anyone struggling with alcohol addiction.
 It offers a structured and supportive environment to overcome dependency and start on the path to recovery.
 But what happens in alcohol rehab?
 Understanding the process can help demystify the experience and prepare those considering treatment for what lies ahead.